 However, though various delays and internal issues, Shadow Warrior ended up coming out in 1997 as the last Build title.
 You may have heard critics razzing the game for “missing the boat.”
 Duke3D was absolutely a true “Doom-killer,” and wrested the FPS crown away from its 2.5-D competition.
 But for many, Quake’s true three-dimensional levels closed that old chapter and started a new one by which all future FPS titles would be judged.
 Even the fickle gaming media blew off Shadow Warrior because it came a mere year after Quake, and used boring “old” last-year’s technology (who’s writing these reviews?
 Joan Rivers?)

 Personally, I believe that Build’s ability to render incredibly diverse, rich arenas bests any of the early true-3D titles.
-Quake’s action is impressive, but its locations are boring.
+Quake’s action is impressive, but its visuals are bland.
 Build titles, by comparison, are full of crucial variety.
 Take some of the classic showcase levels as an example – the boardwalk in Blood, the space station in Duke, the villa, underwater base, and clouded volcano in this game.
 You’ll get no brown castle walls and barren corridors here.
 Though Shadow Warrior’s lack of true 3D rapidly becomes apparent, it looks real enough for my tastes, and a damn sight better than the repetitious dungeons of contemporary FPSs.

 Such strong attempts at rendering real-world locations are likewise paired with the expected Build antics.
 Barrels blow pre-scripted holes in certain walls.
 Levels deform in response to triggered events.
 Lights can be activated, and pachinko machines can be played (and won).
 Instead of hitting toilets to regain health, Lo Wang can punch a Wing Chun dummy.
 Crafty ghost enemies make use of their 2D nature to turn “invisible.”
 And the engine is also not without some improvements.
 You’ll see some reflective floors, voxel-rendered 3D pickups, transparent water (when the architecture allows it), and even some working vehicles like boats and forklifts.
 These machines exist in the world as 3D objects you can climb aboard, activate, and spin around limited tracks.